-Divinyl ether Isopropyl ether Divinyl acetylene Vinylidene chloride Inorganic

-Potassium metal Potassium amide Sodium amide (sodamide) Class B: Chemicals that are a peroxide hazard when concentrated through evaporation or distillation.
+Divinyl ether Isopropyl ether Divinyl acetylene Vinylidene chloride Inorganic Potassium metal Potassium amide Sodium amide (sodamide) Class B: Chemicals that are a peroxide hazard when concentrated through evaporation or distillation.

 Storage and Management: Date upon receipt and upon opening.
-If unopened from the manufacturer, keep up to 18 months or stamped expiration date, whichever comes first.
 After opening, materials must be discarded or evaluated for peroxides within 12 months and every 6 months thereafter.
-If crystals are visible in the solvent or around the cap, follow the instructions on the first page of this SOP.
+If a bottle reaches its expiration date and remains unopened, the laboratory is required to either dispose of the bottle or open it and begin testing it every 6 months.
+At any time, if crystals are visible in the solvent or around the cap, follow the instructions on the first page of this SOP.

-Acetal Dicyclopentadiene Isopropanol Diethylene glycol dimethyl ether Methyl acetylene Cumene Cyclohexene Diethyl ether Methyl cyclopentane Cyclooctene Dioxane (p-dioxane) Methyl -I-butyl ketone Cyclopentene Ethylene glycol dimethyl ether Tetrahydrofuran Diacetylene Tetrahydronapthelene Furan
+Acetal Dicyclopentadiene Isopropanol Cumene Diethylene glycol dimethyl ether Methyl acetylene Cyclohexene Diethyl ether Methyl cyclopentane Cyclooctene Dioxane (p -dioxane) Methyl -I-butyl ketone Cyclopentene Ethylene glycol dimethyl ether Tetrahydrofuran Diacetylene Furan Tetrahydronapthelene Vinyl ether

-Vinyl ether